davidmathei/ceusdosul-site/content/tours/stargazing.en.md

 Note: depending on the group size and location constraints we might not set up all of the above instruments.

 Price: 20,- pp
-Group size: 6 min.
+Group size: minimum 6
 Duration: 2h-3h
 Location: anywhere